venture23-aleo/verulink/aleo/README.md

 dokojs compile
 ```

 3. Start the snarkos devnet.
 More instructions about running devnet can be found [here](https://github.com/aleoHQ/snarkos?tab=readme-ov-file#63-local-devnet).
 After installing just run following on the snarkOS installed directory.
+With 4 validators, 0 clients.

 ```bash
 ./devnet.sh